-A content-rich WordPress website is not only written in words but they also showcase plenty of media, documents and graphics.
+A content-rich WordPress website is not only written in words but also showcases plenty of media, documents, and graphics.

 When you want to share those contents, you can’t upload them to the WordPress media library.
 Or when you managed to do it, it looks kind of austere and unfriendly to readers.
 They might think that is some issue or harmful file and hesitate to click on it.

 This article will help you successfully upload those necessary file types.
-And display them nicely in any WordPress page or post gallery.
+And display them nicely on any WordPress page or post gallery.

 - Create a Document Gallery in Classic Editor

 - Create a Document Gallery in Gutenberg Editor with FileBird

 What’s allowed to be uploaded and what’s not?

 WordPress by default allows many document file types:

 - .ppt, .pptx, .pps, .ppsx (Microsoft PowerPoint Presentation)